 Randy began looking into Murphy beds as a solution.
 He had no previous experience with wall beds but was intrigued by the fold-out beds’ ability to allow one room to serve multiple purposes.

 Randy discovered Lori Wall Bed’s step-by-step wall bed assembly instructional video on YouTube and was intrigued by its unique lifting mechanism.
 Unlike the traditional Murphy bed, the Lori Wall Bed has no mechanical aids for lifting and lowering the platform because springs aren’t needed.
+Instead of using the force of springs or pistons, the Lori Wall Bed can be lifted and lowered by hand using your and your lifting partner's strength.

 “We went back and forth on whether we should get a traditional spring-loaded Murphy bed,” Randy says.
 “Those were very expensive, and honestly, they didn’t seem very appealing.
 We just kept going back to Lori Wall Beds.
 It exceeded expectations.”